-- A heavy-duty reinforced silt fence will be installed and maintained along development envelope boundary.
-This line should be surveyed and staked in the field prior to any site preparation activities. - All sediment and erosion control products will be selected for the site based on the manufacturer's product specifications.
-Product installation and maintenance will follow the manufactures guidelines. - 3) All sediment and erosion control measures shall be inspected daily during the construction phase and periodically afterwards to ensure they are functioning properly.
+- 1. A heavy-duty reinforced silt fence will be installed and maintained along development envelope boundary.
+This line should be surveyed and staked in the field prior to any site preparation activities. - 2.
+All sediment and erosion control products will be selected for the site based on the manufacturer's product specifications.
+Product installation and maintenance will follow the manufactures guidelines. - 3.
+All sediment and erosion control measures shall be inspected daily during the construction phase and periodically afterwards to ensure they are functioning properly.
 The sediment and erosion control measures must be maintained and upgraded as required.
 Sediment fence shall be checked regularly to ensure they are maintained and working properly.
-Accumulated silt and debris will be removed from the fence and site after every precipitation event. - 4) Construction will be undertaken during normal weather conditions, to the extent possible, and will avoid large precipitation events to minimize the risk of sedimentation off-site. - 5) In the event that sediment and erosion control measures are not functioning, the construction supervisor shall order the work to be stopped.
+Accumulated silt and debris will be removed from the fence and site after every precipitation event. - 4.
+Construction will be undertaken during normal weather conditions, to the extent possible, and will avoid large precipitation events to minimize the risk of sedimentation off-site. - 5.
+All disturbed soil will be stabilized with native seed plantings immediately, including any disturbed areas within the watercourse setback associated with the dry-slip boathouse. - 6.
+In the event that sediment and erosion control measures are not functioning, the construction supervisor shall order the work to be stopped.
 No further work shall be carried out until the construction methods and/or the sediment control plan is adjusted to address the sediment/erosion problem(s).
 Such occurrences should be document by the site inspector and provided to a qualified biologist.